markusressel/cpulimit-daemon/README.md

 # cpulimit-daemon
 A daemon to continuously limit the CPU utilization of one or more processes to a specific percentage.
+Unlike other tools, cpulimit-daemon can also limit processes that did not exist at the time of launching cpulimit-daemon by constantly monitoring running processes and applying limits on the fly.

 # How to use